catdad-experiments/filewatch-benchmarks/README.md

 npm start -- <test name>
 ```

-All the tests themselves are defined in the `grandma` directory.
+All the tests themselves are defined in the `benchmarks` directory.

+The benchmarks are powered by [`grandma`](https://github.com/catdad/grandma).
+If you want to see a different test, feel free to add it and send me a PR.